sacredheartsc/freebsd-scripts/README.md

 - All jails are started automatically on boot.

-- Each jail's configuration lives at /etc/jails.conf.d/$jailname.conf.
+- Each jail's configuration lives at `/etc/jails.conf.d/$jailname.conf`.

 - Jail resource limits are managed by `rctl(8)`.

 - Each jail gets two ZFS datasets: `$jail/os` and `$jail/data`.

-- The 'os' dataset contains the root filesystem.
+- The `os` dataset contains the root filesystem.
 It is cloned from a ZFS template and is managed by the host.

-- The 'data' dataset contains arbitrary data.
+- The `data` dataset contains arbitrary data.
 It is delegated to the jail and managed from within the jail itself.
 This allows us to wipe and reprovision the OS from a fresh template, while leaving application data intact.

-This tool does not touch your networking configuration, other than to create an epair(4) virtual ethernet device for each running jail.
+This tool does not touch your networking configuration, other than to create an `epair(4)` virtual ethernet device for each running jail.
 If you need bridges, LAGGs, or VLAN interfaces, you'll have to configure those yourself.

 ### Usage

+First, install `jailctl`:

+    $ install -m 0555 jailctl /usr/local/sbin/jailctl

 Initialize the jail dataset: